kwaldenphd/iliads-al-iwan/notes.md

 ## Prompt

-Many thanks to those who have contributed toward a list of existing archival collections and projects: link to this list (page 14) in this Google Doc
+Many thanks to those who have contributed toward a list of existing archival collections and projects.
 I’ve created a draft Google Form for collecting information about these collections and projects:
-            * Link to Google Form for existing archival projects
+- Link to Google Form for existing archival projects
-            * Link to access Google Form results
+- Link to access Google Form results
-            * Link to edit or modify Google Form
+- Link to edit or modify Google Form

 A few questions about how we proceed:
-            * What parts of the form need to be modified, or what other questions need to be on the form?
+- What parts of the form need to be modified, or what other questions need to be on the form?

-            * Do we want to spend time completing this form for the list of archival collections and projects now, or is that something folks want to do on your own time?
+- Do we want to spend time completing this form for the list of archival collections and projects now, or is that something folks want to do on your own time?

-            * Are folks comfortable completing this form for collections or projects they added to the list, or do we need a different approach?
+- Are folks comfortable completing this form for collections or projects they added to the list, or do we need a different approach?

 Other notes on this process/workflow:
-            * How much information is needed about the collection at this point in the process (date, creator, etc)?
+- How much information is needed about the collection at this point in the process (date, creator, etc)?
-            * What is the goal of this information, i.e. what do we need this information to accomplish?
+- What is the goal of this information, i.e. what do we need this information to accomplish?

-Next steps:
+## Next Steps
-            * Other modifications to the Google form
+- Other modifications to the Google form
   * For example, “If unsure, contact….”
   * Unknown/unsure option
   * Contact person for questions about form
-            * Conversation about narrowing scope/focus for what collections to enter data for
+- Conversation about narrowing scope/focus for what collections to enter data for
-            * Point people for working with entered data or data entry workflows
+- Point people for working with entered data or data entry workflows
-            * We can show an example of where to get the required information for the form entries Use cases (user stories) and desired functionality Let’s spend 15 minutes writing out use cases or user stories for this project.
+- We can show an example of where to get the required information for the form entries

+# Use cases (user stories) and Desired Functionality

+## Prompt

+Let’s spend 15 minutes writing out use cases or user stories for this project.

 Possible user communities:
-            * Archivists
+ - Archivists
-            * Librarians
+- Librarians
-            * Instructors
+- Instructors
-            * Students
+- Students
-            * Researchers
+- Researchers
-            * Who else?
+- Who else?

 A use case or a user story is a brief narrative that describes how a user (or type of user) interacts with, navigates, and uses a project or resource.
 Some questions that might get us started:
-            * How does this user find or become aware of this resource?
+- How does this user find or become aware of this resource?
-            * What is the context or situation in which this user interacts with this resource?
+- What is the context or situation in which this user interacts with this resource?
-            * How will this user interact with or use this resource?
+- How will this user interact with or use this resource?
 What kinds of tasks or actions will they be doing?

-Space for notes:

-            * Till
+## Notes

+Till:
-Teaching a course on Orientalism, I want students to find visual material online with no limit as to the platforms they are utilising.
+- Teaching a course on Orientalism, I want students to find visual material online with no limit as to the platforms they are utilising.
 As soon as they find material, lets say digital facsimiles of postcards, we will need to establish some metadata for the original material artefact, be able to link to that specific digitised instance of the artefact, and comment on /remix this digitised artefact in a course specific context.
 Some students will focus on the captions and analyse a) the terminology used to describe the depicted scene, b) the accuracy of the caption (does the caption really relate to the image?).
 Others will look at the pictorial material and try to classify the displayed / depicted locations and objects probably even with machine vision.
 The aim is to get a sense of how a) the original physical artefact functioned in its specific cultural context and b) how the digitally remediated artefact carries on/ challenges these “original” functions.
             * Challenges:
             * There is a physical artefact with multiple copies.
             * There are multiple digitised copies of this artefact all with differing associated metadata.